Seasonal Foods: Why Timing is Everything

 How Spendscan Makes It Easy

 Spendscan's smart analysis tool helps you identify seasonal foods based on your receipts and location.
 You'll get insights into your shopping habits, including how seasonal your purchases are and how to improve.
+Our platform tracks your purchases over time, showing you patterns in your seasonal eating and helping you make more informed choices about when to buy certain items.

 For a full guide to eating seasonally and locally, check out our Regional Guides, including Germany and France.